 The Wilton Republican Town Committee is made up of neighbors with common concerns for our town, our state, and our nation.
 Together, we are working to defend what is right about Wilton and correct what's wrong with our dysfunctional state.

 If you share our concerns we hope you will join us.
-We meet the second Tuesday of every month and our gatherings are open to everyone.
+We meet the first Wednesday of every month and our gatherings are open to everyone.
 Sign up to find out when and where.

 Chairman of the WRTC.